-Just to provide a little background, Resident Evil: Revelations was the first RE game that I ever reviewed; as well as serving as my re-introduction to the franchise after a long hiatus.
-Since that time, I’ve also retrospectively reviewed RE:4, and, more recently, the RE: HD Remaster.
+Just to provide a little background, Resident Evil: Revelations was the first RE game I ever reviewed and served as my re-introduction to the franchise after a long hiatus.
+Since that time, I’ve also retrospectively reviewed RE4, and, more recently, the RE HD Remaster.
 Survival horror is a genre for which I have a long-standing and deep appreciation, so it’s likely not surprising that I’m heavily critical of the modern mainline entries.
-Personally, I felt as if RE:6 was a major identity crisis for the franchise, so I’m quite relieved that Capcom chose to go back and explore different avenues by turning Revelations into a spin-off series.
+Personally, I felt as if RE6 was a major identity crisis for the franchise, so I’m quite relieved that Capcom chose to go back and explore different avenues by turning Revelations into a spin-off series.
 (As opposed to continuing with their previous direction.)

 Unlike its predecessor, however, Revelations 2 is being delivered as a 4-part episodic series – well, initially anyway.
 From today, the game will also be available to purchase as a complete package either at retail or online.
 While the episodic format doesn’t have a damaging impact on the game, it’s certainly clear that it was an afterthought.
-In almost all regards, the game plays out like a conventional Resident Evil experience that has simply been broken up with some cliff-hangers (kind of like Siren: Blood Curse).
+In almost all regards, the game plays out like a conventional RE experience that’s simply been broken up with some cliff-hangers (kind of like Siren: Blood Curse).
 Overall, it’s still a fully featured, 8-10 hour game, and also includes all the typical RE extras you’ve come to expect.
-It’s also only $24.99 USD on Steam if you purchase the complete season.
+It’s also only twenty five bucks on Steam if you purchase the complete season.

 What I like about Revelations 2 more than other recent entries in the franchise, is that it’s primarily character driven, and less about ambiguous government agencies and convoluted bio-terrorism conspiracies.
 It still has that traditional RE absurdity laced throughout the narrative, but it’s much easier to get caught up in because the characters are all personally motivated.
 It’s also very exciting to have two classic protagonists return, while shaking up the formula with original characters to create two unique teams and perspectives.
 The first addition, Moira (Barry’s daughter) is a bit of a “rebellious youth” type who often speaks candidly and brings a balance to Claire’s more straight-laced personality.
 On the other side, Barry is fatefully paired with a mysterious young girl that he meets upon arrival; who also has a wristband and is key to uncovering the island’s mysteries.
 Naturally, the bond they inevitably develop is very endearing.